Career HubResume

 How do I decide which resume layout is best for a career change?

 When making a career change, opt for a functional or combination resume layout.
-These formats emphasize skills and experiences relevant to the new field rather than chronological work history.
+These formats emphasize skills and experiences relevant to the new field rather than reverse-chronological work history.
 Highlight transferable skills and include a qualifications summary to make a strong impression.

 Can I use a creative resume layout if I'm not in a design-related field?